 Recently, I discovered a new way to help clients overcome their fear of flying.
-I give them an assignment to research basic information about how planes fly, a well as the reputation the airline they are flying with has with adhering to safety standards.
-This technique has worked, as I have had clients report back with either their preparation to fly or their recent successful trip by flight.
+I give them a research assignment.
+Specifically, I asked them to learn basic information about how planes fly, as well as the reputation of their chosen airline with adhering to safety standards.
+To my client’s surprise, the technique worked, and they have reported back that they feel more prepared to fly or have already returned from a recent successful trip.

-Our experiences with fear is a good thing, fear is what cautions us about danger so that we may take necessary steps to increase the likelihood of our survival in the event our lives were to become truly endangered.
-Two key words: necessary and steps, are important to remember because necessary steps indicates that we implement knowledge we already know about the dangerous situation in order to increase our likelihood of survival.
+Our experiences with fear is a good thing, fear cautions us about danger so we may take necessary steps to increase the likelihood of our survival in the event our lives were to become truly endangered.
+Two keywords: necessary and steps.
+This is important to remember because taking necessary steps indicate that we are able to implement knowledge and take action to avoid danger and increase our likelihood of survival.

 The problem for most people who struggle with phobias is that they lack the fundamental knowledge about the thing they are afraid of.
 When they increase their knowledge, educate themselves on their phobias, fear of flying, or even social anxiety can all of a sudden become a solvable problem or at least significantly less anxiety-producing.